Mitigation Research

 1. Project delays and cancellations due to federal permitting

-2. Local permitting and siting restrictions preventing the deployment of clean energy
+2. Local permitting and siting restrictions that prevent the deployment of clean energy

 3. Long wait times and a challenging process to interconnect a clean energy project onto the grid

-If these barriers are not addressed, it will be challenging to meet future electricity demand while also reducing emissions.
+If these barriers are not addressed, meeting future electricity demand while reducing emissions will be challenging.

 What do our findings indicate to be the most promising philanthropic pathways for addressing barriers to deployment?